Tax Receipts

 Students with a Disability

 The T2202 reports the actual part-time or full-time enrolment status for all students, including those students with a disability.
-If you are eligible for the disability tax credit or had, in the year, a mental or physical impairment and a doctor has certified that you cannot reasonably be expected to be enrolled as a full-time student because of the effects of this impairment you would note this on schedule 11 of your T1 tax return.
-This informs CRA that you may be considered full-time for other provisions within the Income Tax Act and various provincial and territorial programs.
+If you are eligible for the disability tax credit or had, in the year, a mental or physical impairment and a doctor has certified your condition; you may qualify for a tax credit.

 Public Transit Tax Receipt